 Kilimanjaro is the tallest peak in Africa at 19,341 ft.
 (5,895 m).
 The slopes of the mountain allow walking to the summit, rather than a technical climb.
 Some estimate that more people have died hiking up Kilimanjaro than have died on Mt.
 Everest, which is attempted by far fewer people.

 Those three people we met last week preparing for Kilimanjaro seemed to know the level of fitness they required for the big trek in Africa.
-I hope they get to experience the rain and its meaning from these last two lines of the chorus of “Africa” —
+I hope they get to experience the rain and its meaning from the beautifully evocative lyrics of “Africa” as performed by Toto and later by Perpetuum Jazzile.

 We wish them well.
 We’re with them in spirit.
 We can almost feel their excitement, their exhilaration, their exultation at the summit.
 We can almost see them there now.